 Some designated routes in the TMA are in or near resources of concern (e.g., special status plants or wildlife, highly erosive soils, etc.) and mitigation is highlighted in route evaluation forms.
-In addition, Appendix 8 details management strategies for habitat evaluations and monitoring within special status species habitat.
-The BLM should mitigate adverse effects throughout the TMA on a case-by-case basis as directed in the 2008 RMP.
+However, BLM should mitigate adverse effects throughout the TMA on a case-by-case basis as directed in the 2008 RMP.
 For designated routes identified for adaptive management, results from ongoing monitoring and assessment may be used to adjust and improve management decisions over time.
 For TMA BLM-administered lands, sufficient monitoring must be planned to determine whether adequate progress is being made toward achieving priority tasks.
-If progress is insufficient to achieve tasks in a realistic time period, management actions should be revised.
+If progress is insufficient to achieve tasks in a realistic time period, management actions could be revised.